Overview

 Examples

-To export the Cucumber/Gherkin Tests and generate the corresponding .feature file(s), you need to invoke the respective task.
+To export the Cucumber/Gherkin tests and generate the corresponding .feature file(s), we need to invoke the respective task.

 mvn xray:export-features